A Taxonomy for Evaluating Generalist Robot Manipulation Policies: What is Generalization?

 \section{What is Generalization?}

-In this section, we outline our preliminaries, provide a formal definition of generalization when evaluating robot policies, and list additional assumptions, which we will use later in \cref{sec:axes:tax} to design our taxonomy \TaxonomyName.
+In this section, we outline our preliminaries, provide a formal characterization of generalization for robot policies, and list some additional assumptions, which we will use later in \cref{sec:axes:tax} to design our taxonomy \TaxonomyName.